Retail brokers cheer stomach-churning volatility

 For sheer volatility, nothing in recent memory compares with the market turmoil of the past few trading days, and many brokers couldn't be happier about it.

-"Monday was the most active day in recent history," said Elizabeth Dennis, the head of wealth management capital markets at Morgan Stanley (MS.N), the world's biggest brokerage firm.
+"Monday was the most active day in recent history," said Elizabeth Dennis, the head of wealth management capital markets at Morgan Stanley, the world's biggest brokerage firm.

 After months of lackluster activity in equity and bond markets, brokers at large and small firms willingly canceled late August vacations to calm nervous clients and make money guiding them to stock-market bargains.